 As there can be two ongoing simultaneous calls (e.g. Call-park scenario) this widget will focus on the call with the external customer.

-Provides you with a quick heads-up to show if you are "Selectable" for calls.
-Works similar to a "Green / Red" signal state.
+Shows if you are in a "Selectable" User State for calls.
+Works like "Green / Red" signal.

 Preconditions for a green status are as follows: